comgeneltd/BackupToS3/docs/USAGE.md

 tail -100 s3_backup.log
 ```

+### Backup Verification Failures

+If `--run-now-verify` reports missing or different files:

+1. Check if the files have been accidentally deleted from S3
+2. Verify the S3 bucket, prefix, and storage class settings
+3. Run a regular backup with `--run-now` to re-upload any missing files

 ## Understanding Backup Reports

 After each backup run, a report is generated in the `reports/` directory containing: